 You know what you have to do, but you don’t do it.
 Instead, you open a news site and start reading useless news items.
 Or you browse your Instagram feed without liking one picture because you hate your life.
 Maybe you browse Zara, H&M, Net-A-Porter, Mr. Porter, or whatever online shop you like.

 That struggle to beat procrastination, and to a degree still is, the story of my life.
 For example, I’m now working on a new book.
 I know what it’s about and I also have a title.
-But writing is also very difficult work to me.
+But writing is also very difficult to work for me.

 So I look for relief.
 I answer emails, read articles, go for coffee, do some online shopping, and work on recurring tasks to run my business.
 It’s not that I’m disorganized.
 It’s because I’m battling myself.